 To treat existing kidney stones, your urologist may recommend a number of approaches, including:

-- Shockwave Lithotripsy: a procedure that uses sound waves and x-rays to locate and break up stones into small pieces that can be passed in urine
+- Extracorporeal Shockwave Lithotripsy (ESWL): A procedure that uses sound waves and x-rays to locate and break up stones into small pieces that can be passed in urine.

-- Percutaneous Nephrolithotomy: a minimally invasive surgical procedure using a video scope to locate and remove hard-to-reach stones
+- Percutaneous Nephrolithotomy (PCNL): For kidney stones that are too large (usually larger than 2 centimeters), too numerous, or too dense to be treated by shockwave lithotripsy or ureteroscopy, PCNL offers a minimally invasive surgical procedure using a video scope to locate and remove hard-to-reach stones.

 Preventing Kidney Stones